This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-A short drive up the hill behind Lorne is Teddys Lookout.
-Drive up to the picnic area at the end of George Street and walk a short distance to enjoy the spectacular views of the Great Ocean Road from the lookout.
+To get there, drive up to the picnic area at the end of George Street and walk a short distance to enjoy the spectacular views of the Great Ocean Road from the lookout.

-There’s also a 45 minute walk you can do here.
+There’s also a 45-minute walk you can do here.

 13. The Lorne –> Apollo Bay Drive

 This stretch of road has some of the most picturesque scenery in the region.
-The Great Ocean Road hugs the cliff-face as it winds through the Great Otway National Park and rolling farmland.
+The Great Ocean Road hugs the cliff face as it winds through the Great Otway National Park and rolling farmland.

 14. Apollo Bay Eco Hostel

-Apollo Bay is perfectly positioned about half-way along the Great Ocean Road and surrounded by Otway National Park State Forest and rolling acres of green farmland.
+Apollo Bay is perfectly positioned about halfway along the Great Ocean Road and surrounded by Otway National Park State Forest and rolling acres of green farmland.

-Looking for an affordable and family friendly place to stay?
+Looking for an affordable and family-friendly place to stay?
 The Apollo Bay YHA Eco Hostel was a lovely place to base ourselves for a few days.